lucasschejtman/resttogql-workshop/instructions/content/20_getting_started/20_bootstrapping_the_app.md

 ![viewing hidden files](/images/show_hidden_files.png)
 {{% /notice %}}

-Change the values, there should be placeholders in the file, these should map to the values from the CDK output shown above
+Change the values, there should be placeholders in the file, these should map to the values from the CDK output ( or CloudFormation Stack output) similar to those shown above.

 ```bash
 REACT_APP_DEFAULT_REGION=[Your AWS Region]